I3DM: Implicit 3D-aware Memory Retrieval and Injection for Consistent Video Scene Generation: Method

 \subsection{Adaptive 3D-aligned Memory Injection}

-Having retrieved the set of geometrically relevant historical frames $\mathcal{C}$, the next challenge is to effectively condition the video diffusion model.
+Having retrieved geometrically relevant historical frames in $\mathcal{C}$, the next challenge is to effectively condition the video diffusion model.
 Directly injecting unaligned historical frames forces the diffusion backbone to learn complex spatial transformations from scratch, often causing degraded generation consistency and repetitive visual content.
 To address this, we introduce a 3D-aligned memory injection mechanism (Fig.~\ref{fig:method}, right) that leverages a pre-trained NVS module to adaptively produce spatially aligned guidance for the diffusion model.

-\paragraph{Adaptive 3D Alignment.} Given the retrieved frame set $\mathcal{C}$ and the last frame, we employ the pre-trained LVSM~\cite{jin2024lvsm} to warp them to the target view, as formulated in Eq.~\ref{eq:nvs}.
-The key advantage of this design is that the pre-trained LVSM inherently encodes rich 3D priors, serving as a powerful geometric scaffold to handle rigorous spatial alignment.
-This module effectively decouples complex 3D transformations from the generative process, allowing the diffusion model to focus entirely on its core strength: generating new content in unobserved regions.
+\paragraph{Adaptive 3D Alignment.} Given the retrieved frame set $\mathcal{C}$ and the last frame, we use the pre-trained LVSM~\cite{jin2024lvsm} to warp them to the target view following Eq.~\ref{eq:nvs}.
+The key idea is to leverage the rich 3D priors inherently encoded in the pre-trained LVSM as a powerful geometric scaffold for accurate spatial alignment.
+This design decouples complex 3D transformations from the generative process, allowing the diffusion model to focus entirely on its core strength: generating new content in unobserved regions.

-However, the pre-trained LVSM~\cite{jin2024lvsm} produces reliable results only on observed interpolated regions, while introducing warping artifacts in unobserved extrapolated regions that interfere with subsequent generation.
-Although existing explicit 3D memory methods also provide 3D-aligned guidance, they rely on rigid, non-differentiable geometric representations (e.g., point clouds).
+However, the pre-trained LVSM is reliable only when interpolating within observed regions and introduces warping artifacts when extrapolating into unobserved regions, interfering with subsequent generation.
+Although explicit 3D memory methods also provide 3D-aligned guidance, they rely on rigid, non-differentiable representations (e.g., point clouds).
 In contrast, our fully neural architecture enables \textit{joint fine-tuning} of the NVS module with the diffusion model.
-This crucial step shifts the NVS objective from strict photometric reconstruction to generating optimal conditioning features.
-It learns to produce sharp, accurate content in regions observed in $\mathcal{C}$ while providing soft, uncertainty-aware features in extrapolated areas.
-Consequently, the downstream diffusion model learns to adaptively attend to this signal: relying on high-fidelity aligned regions for strict consistency, while downweighting uncertain areas to fall back on internal generative priors (examples are shown in the Appendix).
+This crucial design shifts the NVS objective from strict photometric reconstruction to learning optimal conditioning features.
+The fine-tuned NVS module learns to produce sharp, accurate content observed in $\mathcal{C}$ while providing soft, uncertainty-aware features in extrapolated areas.
+This enables the downstream diffusion model to adaptively attend to the guidance: relying on high-fidelity aligned regions for strict consistency, while downweighting uncertain areas to fall back on internal generative priors (see Appendix for examples).